AarhusCosmology/client_public/README.md

 ### Key Features

+#### Loss Function

-**Loss Function**: The MSRE loss transitions from absolute to relative error based on distance from best-fit:
+The MSRE loss transitions from absolute to relative error based on distance from best-fit:

 ```
 loss ∝ [(χ²_surrogate - χ²_exact) / (χ²_exact + ε)]²